 > Mercury and other contamination accumulates in organs and fatty tissue of living things.
 That’s what makes burbot liver and their fatty belly meat a potential health concern.

 > I eliminate the belly meat and any internal organs in my field-dressing method and NEVER recommend anyone eat the belly or gigantic liver of a burbot.

 Great info, Jeff!

-Btw don’t let all that nasty talk scare you away from cookin’ up burb…just make sure you’re not eating a bunch of their weird parts….
+Btw don’t let all that nasty talk scare you away from cookin’ up a small burb…just make sure you’re not eating a bunch of their weird parts….